-A user-controlled identity management system is an IMS that makes the flow of identity attributes explicit and gives its user a large degree of control [CPHH02].
+A user-controlled identity management system is an IMS that makes the flow of this user's identity attribute values explicit to the user and gives its user a large degree of control [CPHH02].
 The guiding principle is "notice and choice".

-Combining user-controlled IMS with PE-IMS means user-controlled linkability of personal data, i.e., achieving user-control based on thorough data minimization.95
+Combining user-controlled IMS with PE-IMS means user-controlled linkability of personal data, i.e., achieving user-control based on thorough data minimization.
+103

 According to respective situation and context, such a system supports the user in making an informed choice of pseudonyms, representing his or her partial identities.
-A user-controlled PE-IMS supports the user in managing his or her partial identities, i.e., to use different pseudonyms with associated identity attributes according to different contexts, different roles the user is acting in and according to different interaction partners.
+A user-controlled PE-IMS supports the user in managing his or her partial identities, i.e., to use different pseudonyms with associated identity attribute values according to different contexts, different roles the user is acting in and according to different interaction partners.
 It acts as a central gateway for all interactions between different applications, like browsing the web, buying in Internet shops, or carrying out administrative tasks with governmental authorities [HBCC04].